KasparEtter/ef1p/pages/email/email.md

 [Secure/Multipurpose Internet Mail Extensions (S/MIME)](https://en.wikipedia.org/wiki/S/MIME)
 and [Pretty Good Privacy (PGP)](https://en.wikipedia.org/wiki/Pretty_Good_Privacy), which was standardized as [OpenPGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy#OpenPGP).
-Unlike the other fixes in this chapter, both of them exist since the 1990s.
+Unlike the other fixes in this chapter, both of them have existed since the 90s.
 The main difference between them is how public keys are authenticated, distributed, and revoked.
 Otherwise, they are quite similar.